jfrog/project-examples/jenkins-examples/pipeline-examples/scripted-examples/README.md

 To set up Jenkins to use the example, read [this](https://github.com/jfrog/project-examples/tree/master/jenkins-examples/pipeline-examples) page.

 * The [aql-example](aql-example) uses a Download Spec which includes [AQL](https://www.jfrog.com/confluence/display/RTF/Artifactory+Query+Language) instead of a wildcard pattern.
+* The [build-scan-example](build-scan-example) demonstrates how to scan published builds with JFrog Xray.
 * The [declarative-example](declarative-example) demonstrates how to download, upload and publish build-info to Artifactory using a Declarative Pipeline script.
 * The [exclude-patterns-download-example](exclude-patterns-download-example) demonstrates how to exclude certain files while downloading.
 * The [exclude-patterns-upload-example](exclude-patterns-upload-example) demonstrates how to exclude certain files while uploading.